-Join Brian Bradley for an in-depth discussion in this video How collisions are calculated, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video How collisions are calculated, part of MassFX and 3ds Max: Creating Simulations (2013).

 In a typical 3d scene we refer to the objects we view and manipulate in the…viewport as pieces of geometry, or meshes.…In a dynamic simulation, however, we need to understand that there is a…distinction made between what we see in the viewport, which you refer to as…graphical mesh, and what we simulate or calculate collisions with, which is…referred to as a physical mesh or a physical shape.…Very rarely are the two identical in makeup.
 In fact, for the sake of speed, we…will oftentimes prefer them not to be.…